Valeria Mercado Sizzles In Satin Bra On Instagram

 The backdrop was also striking as a neon green sign added a second pop of bright color in the photo.
 It was placed on a white table and read “Paradise.”
 There was also a vintage phone and a vase with white flowers beside it.
 Plus, green leafy plants were visible in the corner of the room.

-The photo has been liked over 13,500 times so far and Valeria’s followers took to the comments section to discuss the share.
+The photo has been liked more than 13,500 times so far and Valeria’s followers took to the comments section to discuss the share.

 “Perfection!
 Love love this @val.mercado,” gushed an admirer.